mosip/documentation/README.md

 To know about MOSIP check out our [Platform Documentation](https://github.com/mosip/mosip-docs/wiki)

 ### Contribute
 You can contribute to MOSIP!

-If you see a problem, or have inputs on how we can improve, please see the [Contributor Guide](https://github.com/mosip/mosip-docs/wiki/Contributor-Guide) on how to file bugs, contribute code, and more.
+We want to engage constructively with the community.
+If you find a **vulnerability** or issue, please file a bug with the respective repository.
+We welcome pull requests with fixes too.
+Please see the [Contributor Guide](https://github.com/mosip/mosip-docs/wiki/Contributor-Guide) on how to file bugs, contribute code, and more.

 ### License
 This project is licensed under the terms of [Mozilla Public License 2.0](https://github.com/mosip/mosip-platform/blob/master/LICENSE)